The-OpenROAD-Project/OpenROAD/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
     This part is incredibly important:

-    Please run the following shell command in the OpenRoad root folder:
+    Please run the following shell command in the OpenROAD root folder:

         ./etc/Env.sh

     Then copy and paste the ENTIRE output between the triple-backticks below. (```)

-    If the command does not succeed, you are using an out-of-date version of OpenRoad, and it is recommended that you update.
+    If the command does not succeed, you are using an out-of-date version of OpenROAD, and it is recommended that you update.
 -->
 ```
 YOUR SURVEY HERE